UPDATED OCT 31, 2019

-Entirely vegan chocolate peanut butter brownie with chocolate sauce and vanilla ice cream… glad we have your attention.
-As one of the first all-veggie restaurants to grace London’s food scene, Mildreds (vegan desserts and all) has popped up shop in Soho, Camden, Kings Cross, and Dalston.
-Their menu boasts countless options from burritos to Sri Lankan sweet potato curry.
-Even meat-eaters can’t say no to that.
+Mildreds' vegan chocolate peanut butter brownie with chocolate sauce and ice cream is reason enough to visit this multi-location veggie haven.
+As one of the first all-veggie restaurants to grace London’s food scene, Mildreds has now popped up in Soho, Camden, Kings Cross, and Dalston.
+Their menu boasts countless options, from burritos to Sri Lankan sweet potato curry.

 When they say you won’t find chickpeas and chia seeds on their menu, they aren’t kidding.
 What you will find is delicious, 100% vegan Mexican street food.
-Their menu is something everyone can get excited about, even the most devout carnivores would be more than a little curious about their fully-loaded nachos which—trust us—has the works.
-Find these guys in Camden Market seven days a week, 11am-6pm (always best to book ahead!), Dinerama Thursday-Saturday from 5pm, and Pamela Wednesday-Friday from 6pm with weekend hours from 12pm.
+Club Mexicana's menu is something everyone can get excited about, even the most devout carnivores would be more than a little curious about their fully-loaded nachos which has the works.
+You can find these guys in Camden Market seven days a week (always best to book ahead!), Dinerama, and Pamela.

-From the famous food blogger Ella Mills comes a natural extension of Deliciously Ella, and it’s more like deliciously everything.
+From the famous food blogger Ella Mills comes a natural extension of Deliciously Ella.
 After recently closing two delis in Marylebone and Herne Hill, Ella has been flexing her vegan muscles, pouring 100% of her attention into Mayfair’s Weighhouse Street Deli.
-The idea is simple: fill a bowl with soup or salad options, or if you’re a rebel, try out a mix of the two.
+The idea is simple: fill a bowl with soup or salad options.
 Just make sure you save plenty of room for the organic juices or sweet treats.

 Fancy a go at a buffet full of delicious dishes from around the globe?
 Ethos in Central London is the place to go.
-Armed with an empty plate and a set of tongs, it’s hard not to get excited.
-Fitt Tip: remember that you pay by weight, so a mountain of food could mean you leave with a wallet that’s a lot lighter.
+Just grab an empty plate and a set of tongs, and sample all sorts of international vegan eats.
+Fitt Tip: remember that you pay by weight, so choose your food wisely.

-It looks like a Notting Hill pharmacy from the street, and to be fair, these guys are serving up plates of food the doctor would order for a healthy, nourishing meal.
-Farmacy’s menu is stacked with options, too; we’re talking Ayurvedic Beetroot Dahl packed with mixed lentils and beetroot, cooked in coconut milk, and served with steamed buckwheat and coriander ‘yoghurt’ and bowls of every kind — macro, Middle Eastern, winter, and Mexican.
-They’ve even got a 100% plant-based high tea option going — um… yes, please!
+It looks like a Notting Hill pharmacy from the street, and to be fair, these guys are serving up healthy plates of food any doctor would likely approve of.
+Farmacy’s menu is stacked with nutritious options —we’re talking Ayurvedic Beetroot Dahl packed with mixed lentils and beetroot, cooked in coconut milk, and served with steamed buckwheat and coriander ‘yoghurt.'
+They even offer a 100% plant-based high tea option — um… yes, please!

-With their pastel colours, marble-topped tables, and exposed brick walls this vintage-inspired café is asking to be ’grammed.
+With their pastel colours, marble-topped tables, and exposed brick walls, this vintage-inspired café is asking to be ’grammed.
 Palm Vaults in Hackney is humbly serving up cakes topped with mountains of icing, great coffee (did someone say avocado and lavender lattes?), and a vegan-friendly, fully-vegetarian brunch menu.
-Expect the place to be packed to the rafters at the weekends, and note that they take their ‘no laptop’ rules seriously!
+Expect the place to be packed to the rafters on weekends, and note that they take their ‘no laptop’ rules seriously!

-Redeem all past food binges by lunching at London’s purest restaurant in either Shoreditch or Notting Hill.
+Whether you're in Shoreditch or Notting Hill, you won't want to pass up this spot.
 You can never go wrong with their avocado toast or daily Buddha Bowl, but know that whatever food you order off the menu will be sugar-, wheat-, and dairy-free, and their drink menu goes as far as being alcohol-free.
 Mischief managed.

 With a pay-by-weight system, you truly get value for your money at London’s Tibits.
-Not only that, but as a plant-based buffet, there’s a wide array of food to choose from, with over 40 homemade vegetarian and vegan salads, hot dishes, soups, freshly-pressed juices, and desserts on offer from all over the world.
-It’s an all-day affair, so whenever you fancy food that is delicious and easygoing, head over to Tibits on Heddon St. or on Southwark St. in Bankside.
+Not only that, but as a plant-based buffet, there’s a wide array of food to choose from, with over 40 homemade vegetarian and vegan salads, hot dishes, soups, and more.
+It’s an all-day affair, so whenever you fancy food that is delicious and easygoing, head over to Tibits on Heddon St. or Southwark St. in Bankside.

 Wild Food Café is a vegan sanctuary tucked away in Neal’s Yard in Covent Garden.
-Their menu is 100% raw, wholefood based, and their dishes are a riot of colours.
+Their menu is 100% raw, whole-food based, and their dishes are a riot of colours.
 Plus, the communal seating tables make the space feel homely and welcoming.
-And after a meal, you’ll feel full of all the good stuff, and might even have some new mates.
+Stop by to try a new meal and maybe make some new mates too.

-New day, new chef.
 A small army of chefs work the kitchen of this café in Vauxhall.
-What’s on the menu at Bonnington will be influenced by where the cook of the day is from — you can, however, count on them catering to vegans and vegetarians.
+What’s on the menu at Bonnington will be influenced by where the cook of the day is from.
+You can, however, always count on them catering to vegans and vegetarians.
 Liked a particular menu?
 Check in with them to see when your favourite chef will be back or simply scroll through their chef rota on the website.
 Fitt Tip: Bonnington currently only accepts cash, so make sure to stock up on pennies before you head over.

-The crew at The Good Life Eatery are all about keeping things simple, and when a menu is as epic as theirs, we’re all on board.
-Avocado chilli toast, salads packed with superfoods, and loaded wraps and sandwiches are filling hungry tummies out of their Marylebone, Belgravia, Chelsea, and St John’s Wood cafes.
+The crew at The Good Life Eatery are all about keeping things simple, and when a menu is as epic as theirs, we’re on board.
+Avocado chilli toast, salads packed with superfoods, and loaded wraps and sandwiches are filling hungry stomachs at their Marylebone, Belgravia, Chelsea, and St John’s Wood cafes.
 There are even options for meat-eaters, so it’s the perfect Sunday brunch meeting spot — just make sure you’re the first to get your hands on their baked goods (we recommend the peanut butter cups).

 And finally, the promised vegan roast!
-Based up in North London, you’ll find this vegan restaurant and performance space glittering well into the night with their evening menu, cocktails, and full-line up of entertainment!
-More exciting yet, Karamel has been leading the way for years with their sell-out fully-vegan roast dinner, complete with all the roast potatoes you can eat and selection of puddings.
+Based in North London, you’ll find this vegan restaurant and performance space glittering well into the night with their evening food menu, cocktails, and full-line up of entertainment!
+Karamel has been satisfying vegans for years with their often sold out fully-vegan roast dinner, complete with all the roast potatoes you can eat and a selection of puddings.
 There’s an artsy community vibe and plenty of space for old and young alike.
-Fitt Tip: Karamel is a mere stone’s throw from Alexandra Palace, the perfect place to walk off that pastry wrapped vegan wellington!
+Fitt Tip: Karamel is a mere stone’s throw from Alexandra Palace, the perfect place to walk off that pastry wrapped vegan Wellington!